-As the first step the central limit theorem is extended over expectation values in section \ref{qclts} by calculating the second cumulant of the distribution of the average of an observable over of a set of $N_s$ independent microscopic systems.
-The decrease of the width of the fluctuations is compatible with a reduction of the Planck constant $\hbar\to\hbar/N_s$.
-The dynamical generalization of the central limit theorem for the average of the expectation value of a continuous coordinate is given in section \ref{coordinates}.
-The role of the cumulants is taken over by the connected Green functions and they are shown to become suppressed as $N_s\to\infty$.
-The results of the continuous observation is spoiled by the mass-shell singularities and to avoid this problem the observations over a discrete set of time is considered.
-Furthermore the condition of the applicability of the central limit theorem is given for an interactive set of microscopic systems.
-The clarification of the role of a macroscopic measuring apparatus in the measuring process is taken up in section \ref{measurs}.
-It is shown that a harmonic measuring apparatus realizes a linear amplification and Wilson's cloud chamber is briefly discussed where the collapse of the wave function takes place as a dynamical process in a strongly coupled environment.
-Finally the summary is presented in section \ref{summs}.
-Two appendices are included with some technical details.
-The basic idea and equations of the Closed Time Path (CTP) formalism are summarized in appendix \ref{ctps}.
-A harmonic measuring apparatus is discussed in appendix \ref{wcappa}.
+We start with the extension of the central limit theorem over expectation values in Section~\ref{qclts} by calculating the second cumulant of the distribution of the average of an observable over of a set of $N_s$ independent microscopic systems.
+The~decrease of the width of the fluctuations is compatible with a reduction of the Planck constant $\hbar\to\hbar/N_s$. {The determination of the effective dynamics of the average over the microscopic system observables requires a scheme that can handle open interaction channels and remains valid at both sides of the quantum--classical crossover.
+Section~\ref{ctpfs} contains a brief motivation of the Closed Time Path (CTP) formalism used in this work.} The dynamical generalization of the central limit theorem for the average of the expectation value of a continuous coordinate is given in Section~\ref{coordinates}.
+The~role of the cumulants is taken over by the connected Green functions and they are shown to become suppressed as $N_s\to\infty$.
+The~result of the continuous observation is spoiled by the mass-shell singularities.
+To avoid this problem, the observations over a discrete set of time are considered.
+Furthermore, the condition of the applicability of the central limit theorem is given for an interactive set of microscopic systems.
+The~clarification of the role of a macroscopic measuring apparatus in the measuring process is taken up in Section~\ref{measurs}.
+It is shown that a harmonic measuring apparatus realizes a linear amplification, and Wilson's cloud chamber is briefly discussed, where the collapse of the wave function takes place as a dynamical process in a strongly coupled environment.
+Finally, the summary is presented in Section~\ref{summs}.
+Two appendices are included with some technical details. {The basic equations of the CTP propagator are collected} in Appendix \ref{ctps}.
+A~harmonic measuring apparatus is discussed in Appendix \ref{wcappa}.

-\section{Central limit theorem for an observable}
+\section{Central Limit Theorem for an~Observable}